 It is illegal to feed swill to pigs in all Australian states and territories.
-This includes allowing or failing to prevent pigs having access to swill or directing another person to feed swill to pigs.
+This includes allowing or directing another person to feed swill to pigs, or allowing pigs to have access to swill.

 Make sure your pig feed is safe by looking for quality assured feed and asking your feed supplier for a vendor declaration.